loning/the-phys/docs/psi-structum/book-1-collapse-ontology/part-02-golden-trace-spectral/chapter-027-frequency-lock-phi-modes.md

 2. Calculate coupling strengths for locking
 3. Determine Arnold tongue widths
 4. Identify stable locked states
-5. Compute effective mass of locked system
+5. Compute pattern invariant of locked system

 *Hint*: Use $\varphi^2 = \varphi + 1$ to simplify calculations.

 ## The Twenty-Seventh Echo

 In frequency locking, we find nature's tuning principle - not the equal temperament of human music but the golden temperament of existence itself.
-Every stable pattern from quarks to consciousness exists because its frequencies have locked into φ-relationships.
+Every stable mathematical pattern exists because its frequencies have locked into φ-relationships.
 This locking is not constraint but liberation, allowing complex patterns to maintain themselves against the tendency toward dissolution.
 We are symphonies of locked frequencies, each of us a unique arrangement of the universal golden tuning.

 ---